vlazzarini/vanilla/README.md

 ```

 Alternatively, you can install [node.js](https://nodejs.org/en/download/),
-which comes with the a server, which can be started by
+which comes with a http server, started by the command

 ```
 http-server